Get to know GameFrame

 • player’s lives

-They are all inside a Room called GamePlay.
+All of these are inside a Room called GamePlay.

-• the logic to prevent the ship from moving outside the upper and lower bounds of the room
+• code that stops it moving outside the top and bottom of the room

-Other objects have different game logic.
+Other objects have their own game logic.
 For example:

-• the Zork object determines when asteroids and astronauts spawn
+• the Zork object controls when asteroids and astronauts appear

-• the Asteroid object reduces the players health when it collides with the ship
+• the Asteroid object reduces the player’s health when it hits the ship

-• the Astronaut object increases the score when it collides with the ship
+• the Astronaut object increases the score when collected

-• the Laser object destroys asteroids and astronauts when it collides with them.
+• the Laser object destroys asteroids and astronauts on contact

 Documentation

-We will cover many of the features on GameFrame through this tutorial.
-If you want to dig deeper, or use GameFrame for other purposes, then the full documentation can be found on the GameFrame API page.
+If you want to explore further or use GameFrame for your own projects, you can find the full details on the GameFrame API page.

 File Structure